Is the Paso Robles Daily News printed on paper?

 Can I comment anonymously?

 The Paso Robles Daily News uses a commenting system that requires authentication through Facebook.
+To leave a comment, first join, or sign in to Facebook.
 This system is set up to require commenters use a real name and verified identity.
 Our policy is to not publish anonymous comments or anonymous letters to the editor.
 Readers are welcomed to send anonymous news tips to us at email@example.com.

 We understand that can be frustrating.
 Like many websites, this site’s only funding is through advertising.
 You have probably noticed pop-up advertising on other sites as well, including KSBY, KCOY and the SLO Tribune.
 Instead of selling the pop-up to an advertiser, we are using it to promote subscriptions.
 Subscribers are a valuable way for us to broaden our reach.
 We are able to avoid the annoyance for most readers.
 When you see the pop up, a cookie is placed in your browser that says “don’t show me the pop up again.”
 However, if you have cookies turned off, or you erase your cookies or browsing history, then our site does not know that you’ve already seen it.
 We also have it set so it only goes up after you are done reading and your mouse moves off the page.
 Additionally, the pop-up does not lock up your screen and you can close the window.